 GriefShare is currently meeting at First Baptist Church.
 These sessions are on Wednesday evenings beginning at 5:30 pm and will run through May.

-Morning sessions will begin in January.
-These sessions, beginning at 10:00 am, will be held at Trinity Lutheran Church and/or First Methodist Church and will run January - summer.
+Afternoon sessions will begin on Thursday, January 8th.
+These sessions, beginning at 1:00 pm, will be held at Trinity Lutheran Church.
+These sessions will run until April.

 Brochures giving information for Trinity's GriefShare sessions are located on the table in the Narthex and in the church office.
 Please share with those who have experienced the recent death of loved ones.